-As with the FAST Act, all IIJA/BIL federal funds received by the State of Iowa will be received and disbursed by the Iowa Department of Transportation (Iowa DOT).
-With FAST Act, some projects within smaller cities and towns became eligible for federal aid.
+All BIL federal funds received by the State of Iowa will be received and disbursed by the Iowa Department of Transportation (Iowa DOT).
+Through BIL, projects within smaller cities and towns vary in their eligibility for federal aid.
 STBG Program funds are available as a reimbursement program administered by the Federal Highway Administration (FHWA).
 Reimbursement will be received from federal highway funds for the federal portion (up to 80 percent of total expenditures) of those expenditures for the project.